 Georgia Retired Educators Association began in 1958 as Georgia Retired Teachers Association.
-The organization has evolved, through forty-seven years of specialization and diversity of educational roles, and adopted its current name in 1998 to better describe the membership potential.
+The organization has evolved, through sixty-four years of specialization and diversity of educational roles, and adopted its current name in 1998 to better describe the membership potential.
 GREA continues to be the only organization that concentrates exclusively on the needs of Georgia retired educators.

 Purposes of GREA